recitativonika/Discord-auto-chat-py/README.md

 ## Acknowledgments

 - Inspired by the Discord API documentation.
-- Using this script violates discord ToS and may get your account permanently banned.
+- Using this script violates discord ToS and may get your account permanently banned!.